ManticoreGamesInc/platform-documentation/src/api/object.md

 In this example, multiple copies of the same script are placed into the scene.
 At startup, they search for each other and build a follow chain.
 The last script that can't find another script to follow is set to follow the local player.
 As the player moves around the chain of objects follows along in a smooth motion.
 The `clientUserData` property is leveraged in building the chain of object references.

 For this to work all scripts should be in a client context.
-In order to visualize the effect, objects (e.g. a Cubes) can be added as children of the scripts.
+In order to visualize the effect, objects (for example a Cube) can be added as children of the scripts.

 As the name implies, `clientUserData` is a non-dynamic property on the client only.